yocmen/laravel-scout-elasticsearch/CONTRIBUTING.md

 # Running tests

-Run `make install` to prepare docker containers for  tests
+Run `make install` to prepare docker containers for  tests Run `docker-composer build` to build the images
-Run tests `make test`
+Run `make test-unit` to perform the test suite